-IOS users may have Imiwa?
+May IOS users have Imiwa?
 But Android users have the best range of Japanese-English dictionaries to choose from in Google Play, with gSho being one of the most reliable dictionary apps available.

 Example sentences can also be broken down into detailed explanations by tapping on them.
-The key words in the sentence are highlighted and can be tapped to instantly bring up information about that particular term instantly.
+The key Japanese words in the sentence are highlighted and can be tapped to bring up information about that particular term instantly.

 - Kanji stroke order diagrams.
-As well as breaking down the radicals that make up the kanji compounds, difficulty, JLPT level, the app also displays animated stroke order diagrams for over 6,600 kanji!
+As well as breaking down the radicals that make up the kanji compounds, difficulty, and JLPT level, the app also displays animated stroke order diagrams for over 6,600 kanji!

 - Advertisements in the app.
 You can upgrade to the No Ads version for $2.99 and never see an in-app ad again.

 - Large size.
-Since the app can be used entirely offline, there’s a large size, 3.1 M
+Since the app can be used entirely offline, there’s a large size, 3.1 M.

 Download on: Android

 This is where it all comes together.
-HelloTalk is a language exchange app that gives you the ability to take everything you have studied and apply it to a real conversation with native speakers.
-These native speakers will help then correct and provide you with feedback in real time via text, voice, or video conversations.
+HelloTalk is a language exchange app that allows you to take everything you have studied and apply it to a real conversation with native Japanese speakers.

-You can talk about the latest Makoto Shinkai film with other Japanese speakers and they will make sure to edit your messages and correct your Japanese grammar.
+You can talk about the latest Makoto Shinkai film with other Japanese speakers, who will make sure to edit your messages and correct your Japanese grammar.

-- Very large, active community.The community is very large, meaning you’ll never have a problem finding someone to chat with.
+- The community is vast, meaning you’ll never have a problem finding someone to chat with.

-- It’s free.The app is free to use.
-There are some in-app purchases, but the app is very helpful without them.
+- The app is free to use.
+It’s free.
+There are some in-app purchases, but the app is beneficial without them.

 - It’s like having a Japanese teacher in your pocket.
-You can receive advice on your Japanese pronunciation and have native correct your grammar!
+You can receive advice on your Japanese pronunciation and have a native correct your grammar!